Santa Barbara Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Santa Barbara Uber Accident Lawyers Turning Injured Victims Into Victors
+Santa Barbara Uber Accident Lawyers Navigating Complex Claims With You

 With the rise in popularity of Uber, the number of serious collisions involving rideshare drivers has also increased.
 While these companies have insurance to help cover damages, victims could encounter difficulties in the legal process.
-Consulting with trusted Santa Barbara Uber accident lawyers is the right move to take.
-Let us help; contact Arash Law at (888) 488-1391 to schedule a free case review.
+Experienced Santa Barbara Uber accident lawyers can help.
+Contact Arash Law at (888) 488-1391 to schedule a free initial case review.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI